dhirajshah04/ecommerce-microservices/README.md

 ## 🚀 Running
 Make sure PostgreSQL is running at port 5433 (if using local), or use `docker-compose up` for full isolation.

+# E-Commerce Product Service

+This project is a **learning microservice** built with Spring Boot and PostgreSQL as part of a hands-on exploration of microservice architecture and best practices.

+It demonstrates:
+- Clean layered architecture (DTO, Service, Repository, Controller)
+- REST API design with Spring Boot
+- Database migrations with Flyway
+- Docker containerization (planned)
+- Service discovery with Eureka (upcoming)
+- Secure communication with JWT (upcoming)

+> ⚠️ **Note:** This is a demo/learning project and **not intended for production use** without further enhancements.